abhishekchaturvedi-07/nextjs-nodejs-microservice-gcp-stripe-natsserver-npmodule-mongodb-jwt-redis-docker-k8s-clouddply/README.md

 docker login -u "user_name" -p "original_password" docker.io
 docker push username/imagename:imagename
 ```
 DON3 :)

 5Oct -> JWT /  Cookie Session  / Env Varibale + New Middleware to tackle the auth/un-auth users + All other logic for Aign in / Sign out and / Current User | TEST - Jest + Supertest - mock call for express

+6OCt -> Setup Server Side Rendering (Next.js) in the context of microservices